OneKey-Network/addressability-framework/Integration-guides/CMP-remodeling-guide.md

 > **Turn on personalized marketing**
 >
 > See more relevant content and ads.
-If the user makes this choice, the CMP must then ask the PAF Operator to store `use_browsing_for_personalization: true` along with the new id.
+If the user makes this choice, the CMP must then ask the Operator to store `use_browsing_for_personalization: true` along with the new id.

     PAF.updateIdsAndPreferences('paf.example-website.com', true, identifiers);